dbalan/hello-world/Readme.md

 # Hello World

-Collection of hello world programs, in langauges that I know.
-Pick up a langauge, add it here. :)
+Collection of hello world programs, in langauges that I know. ~Pick up a langauge~ (more like hack), add it here. :)